StackStorm/st2docs/docs/source/datastore.rst

 Security notes
 --------------

-|st2| wishes to discuss security details and be transparent about the implementation and limitations
-of the security practices to attract more eyes to it and therefore build better quality into security implementations.
+We wish to discuss security details and be transparent about the implementation and limitations of the security practices to attract more eyes to it and therefore build better quality into security implementations.
 For the key value store, we have settled on AES256 symmetric encryption for simplicity.
 We use python library keyczar for doing this.